dhmmasson/testDrivenDevelopment/project-management.md

 ## The problem

-How have you saving your modifications while working on a project until now ?
-Have you named the same file:  `internship_report.pdf`, `internship_report_v1.pdf`, `internship_report_v2.pdf`, `internship_report_v2_Final.pdf` ?
-Have send this file to Alice Martin to received `internship_report_v2_Final_AM.pdf` and went on having `internship_report_v1_Final_AM_2.pdf`, ... `internship_report_v1_Final_AM_2_Finale.pdf`...
+Up until now, How did you manage modifications while working on a collaborative project?
+Did you name the same file:  `internship_report.pdf`, `internship_report_v1.pdf`, `internship_report_v2.pdf`, `internship_report_v2_Final.pdf`?
+Then did you send this file to Alice Martin just to receive `internship_report_v2_Final_AM.pdf`, and went on having `internship_report_v1_Final_AM_2.pdf`, ... `internship_report_v1_Final_AM_2_Finale.pdf`...

-Maybe you have used google drive, or Microsoft OneDrive to manage the diferent version of a file.
-You have shared a file in the cloud that automagically save all the change made by you and your contributors.
-Maybe you know about the revision system that tracks individual change and you came back on a previous version.
+Maybe you used google drive, or Microsoft OneDrive, to manage the different version of your files.
+You have shared a file in the cloud that automagically save every changes made by you and your collaborators.
+Maybe you know about a revision system that tracks individual change, and you came back on a previous version.
 But working concurrently on a same section or on different files is not easy.

-All the previous systems ( saving backups, using cloud solutions ) are version control system, albeit not very good one for software development project.
+All the previous systems (saving backups, using cloud solutions) are version control system, albeit not very good ones a software development project.

 > *From the [Git handbook][git-handbook]:*
 >